• Schedule of Events:

 Platinum Ballroom ABC

-Platinum Ballroom GH
+Platinum Ballroom FG

 • Building the Future: Cal Poly’s Trailblazing Modular Student Housing Project

-Platinum Ballroom IJ
+Platinum Ballroom HI

 This case-based session will explore how the project team is leveraging a collaborative, risk-reward model to scale efficient, high-quality student housing.
 Attendees will gain insights into how modular construction...